Reconnaissance

 Directory Scanning

-Directory Scanning with FFuF
+Directory scanning with Feroxbuster.

 Subdomain / Virtualhost Brute

-Vhost Brute with FFuF
+Vhost Brute with FFuF (CTF style)

--u http://target.htb -H "Host: FUZZ.target.htb"
+ffuf -w /usr/share/seclists/Discovery/DNS/bitquark-subdomains-top100000.txt -u http://target.htb -H "Host: FUZZ.target.htb"

-Subdomain Bruteforce with PureDNS
+Subdomain Bruteforce with PureDNS.

 # https://github.com/blechschmidt/massdns